fdesouzabcn/sprint-1-3-php-basics-arrays/README.md

-# Project Name
+# Tasca S1.03.
+Arrays
-  **Description**: A brief explanation of the project's objective.
+  **Description**:  In this practice (S1.03) we will have to practice PHP basics - Arrays.

   ## 🛠 Technologies
-  - Frontend: React, Tailwind
+  - Frontend: N/A
-  - Backend: Java, MongoDB
+  - Backend: PHP
   ## 🚀 Installation
   1. Clone the repository: `git clone ...`
   2. Install dependencies: `npm install`